Z-Kotliner/AI-Diet-and-Meal-Planner/README.md

 ### 4. Planner Endpoint
 - **POST** /plan/
-- **Summary**: Accepts a base recipe and returns a step-by-step plan for preparation.
+- **Summary**: Accepts a base recipe and returns the list of ingredients needed and a step-by-step plan for preparation.

 **Request Body**: